cristianofmc/opafin/README.md

 - The CSV file should be similar to template.csv with the same columns.
 - Dates should be parsable by pandas.to_datetime.

+## Test
+Run `pytest`

+The warning `setDaemon() is deprecated, set the daemon attribute instead` is related to kaleido, one of the dependencies, it can be ignored.

 ## License

 Distributed under the terms of the [LICENSE.txt](./LICENSE.txt) file.